Hypothyroidism And Hair Loss

 -

-- Any stress produces the hair to go in a resting phase and hair growth ceases temporarily to conserve the energy
+- Any stress produces the hair to go into a resting phase, and hair growth ceases temporarily to conserve energy.

 -

-- Both hyper and hypothyroidism can cause hair loss
+- Both hyperthyroidism and hypothyroidism can cause hair loss.

 -